pedrofvilanova/sscitamineum_omics/README.md

 ## :dna: Differentially Expressed Genes: What did we do?

 A read count table was obtained using featureCounts v.1.6.0 from the Subread package (Liao et al., 2014).
-It is **very** important to note, that we used the following annotation file: ```/media/SSD1TB/thais/deg/Sscitamineum_HRreconcilingJun21_renamed.gtf```
+It is **very** important to note, that we used the following annotation file: ```/media/SSD1TB/thais/deg/Sscitamineum_HRreconcilingJun21_renamed.gtf``` which is the reference annotation from Taniguti et al. (2015).

 To obtain the count matrix, we used the below code:
 ```